-An Equal Employment Opportunity (EEO) Plan is a blueprint to help build a strong and diverse workforce by taking advantage of the skills and education of all segments of Vermont's population.
-This statewide plan is an umbrella document for State of Vermont (State) agencies and departments to use in developing their own EEO plans.
-It also provides a way to assess the impacts of our human resources practices.
+An Equal Employment Opportunity ("EEO") Plan is a blueprint to help build a strong and diverse workforce by taking advantage of the skills and education of all segments of Vermont's population.
+This statewide plan is an umbrella document for use by State of Vermont ("State") agencies and departments in developing their own EEO plans.
+It also provides a way to assess the impact of the State's human resources practices.